Mechanical Science and Engineering

 Special project or reading course for James Scholars in engineering.
 1 to 4 undergraduate hours.
 No graduate credit.
 May be repeated.
 Prerequisite: Consent of instructor.

 Independent study of advanced problems related to mechanical engineering.
-1 to 4 undergraduate hours.
-1 to 4 graduate hours.
-May be repeated.
-Prerequisite: Consent of instructor.
+1 to 3 undergraduate hours.
+No graduate credit.
+May be repeated in separate terms to a maximum of 6 hours, as topics vary.
+Prerequisite: Consent of Instructor.
+Students with Junior or Senior standing.

 Subject offerings of new and developing areas of knowledge in mechanical engineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 0 to 4 undergraduate hours.
 0 to 4 graduate hours.
 May be repeated in the same or separate terms if topics vary to a maximum of 9 hours.